-This is Day 13 of the 14-Day Kindness Challenge for Nov 2012 where hundreds of participants from around the world get together in spirit to do 14 acts of kindness over 14 days.
-The challenge is now over, but you can still do the tasks in your own time.
+This is Day 13 of the 14-Day Kindness Challenge where you practice kindness for 14 days.
+This challenge is now over but you can still do the tasks in your own time!
 Visit the overview page for all Kindness Challenge tasks and posts.

 Only One More Day To Go!!

 We have only ONE more day left before the Kindness Challenge comes to an end!!
 Have you completed all the twelve assigned tasks so far?
 Post your results in the comments section!
 You only have a few final days left to share your results and mingle with the participants, so do so now!

 - Day 0: Get at least ONE Friend / Family Member to Join the Challenge! | 33 Comments